Location: Ambrose Hall 219 (second floor)

 Age-appropriate books are arranged according to the Dewey Decimal System similar to the organization of most public and school libraries.

 These topics–Community and Careers, Conflict Mediation and Friendship, Dinosaurs, Holocaust, Teaching, Historical Fiction, September 11, 2001, Realistic Fiction, and Peace–are compiled per request.
-If you would like a bibliography of Curriculum Library materials created for a specific subject, please email Ryan Singleton.
+If you would like a bibliography of Curriculum Library materials created for a specific subject, please email Teri McDonald.